What about cicadas?

 We also have Lyric Cicadas, though they are less common.
 The songs of all three species may seem similar at first, but they can be distinguished with practice.

-Our annual cicadas typically begin singing in the first 10 days of July - early if it's been warm, later if June as been cool and rainy.
+Our annual cicadas typically begin singing in the first 10 days of July - early if it's been warm, but later when June has been cool and rainy.

-You may hear Dog-day Cicadas in far eastern Ohio.
+You may hear the whine of Dog-day Cicadas in far eastern Ohio.
 The fabulous Scissor-Grinder Cicada is not too far away and can be heard along Ohio’s central and western lakeshore counties from Marblehead/Kelleys Island west.
 Finally, the little Say’s Cicada has been located in Geauga and Lake Counties.
-It’s not common and is not a loud as the larger cicadas, and it sings in early June from woodland ridges.
+It’s not common and is not a loud as the larger cicadas.
+It sings in early June from woodland ridges.

 In the future, I plan to add a section on our annual cicadas.
 In the meantime, I’d encourage you to read more about our regional species and listen to their songs at http://songsofinsects.com/cicadas